voidlabs/htmml/README.md

 ### Done

 The "HTMML" specification is complete.
 They are 200 lines of code and this matched my templating needs better than existing HTML template language.

+### HTMML users

+We developed HTMML in order to improve maintenance of our [Mosaico Versafix-1 master template](https://github.com/voidlabs/versafix-template)